buildspace/buildspace-projects/GPT3_Writer/en/Section_4/Lesson_1_Finishing_touches.md

 ![Untitled](https://i.imgur.com/oHxDLjO.png)

 Well, you’d need to actually submit it for approval which can take a few days.
-If you want to go down that path, you can read up on it here (<insert>).
+If you want to go down that path, you can read up on it [here](https://developer.chrome.com/docs/webstore/publish/).
 Highly recommend you explore this later once you’ve polished up your extension more.

 But -- for now, what we can actually do is if someone wants to use your Extension we can just give them a download link to the code.
 Then, they can just do the same thing as you where they go to chrome://extensions/ and load the extension manually to their browser by doing “Load Unpacked”.